gordonpn/personal-slack-bot/README.md

 ```
 All configurations are optional, depends on which features you want to use.

+## Usage

+The slack bot main starts in `bot.py` where it makes a connection with the Slack API and starts watching for commands from the user.
+If you'd like to scrape top Reddit posts, then the `reddit_bot.py` must be automated (with Jenkins for example).

 ## Roadmap/Todo

 * [x]  Rewrite in Python